FFTW Reference

 nd

-is the last dimension passed to rfftwnd_create_plan
+is the last dimension passed to rfftwnd_create_plan.

 Strides in In-place RFFTWND